-Because, at some point in your life, you're probably going to be on the run from the law, and driving down the highway in a stolen Fiat at 5a, and not have time to eat the cage-free egg white frittatas you normally prepare, we've ranked the 15 best breakfast items you can get at national and/or large regional fast food chains.
+Because, at some point in your life, you're probably going to be on the run from the law and driving down the highway in a stolen Fiat and not have time to eat the cage-free egg white frittatas you normally prepare, we've ranked the 15 best breakfast items you can get at national and/or large regional fast-food chains.
 You're welcome, future-outlaw-version-of-you.

-10. Chick-fil-A Chick-n-Minis These nuggets are wrapped in mini yeast rolls that are lightly coated w/ a honey butter spread, and come in boxes of three or four.
+These nuggets are wrapped in mini yeast rolls that are lightly coated with a honey butter spread, and come in boxes of three or four.
 Yes, they are damn delicious, though points were deducted for size, imagination, and making us type "mini yeast rolls".

 6. McDonald's Hash Browns

 If you believe D'Angelo Barksdale, the guy who invented chicken nuggets "is still in the basement of McDonald's thinking of some sh*t to make the fries tastes better"... which, is actually pretty hard to do.
 On the other hand, we're pretty sure the guy who invented this hand-held potato delivery device got an office on the first floor, at least.
 Maybe even with a window!
 That's how good these are.

 5. McDonald's Bacon, Egg & Cheese Biscuit

 The quintessential fast food breakfast item: it's got America's favorite meat & gooey cheese, it's served on a classic buttermilk biscuit (suck it, Egg McMuffin!), and eating it leaves you just the right amount of disappointed.
 Sure, the bacon is probably too crispy and the biscuit a little dry, but damn if you're not getting another one tomorrow.